9.3 Inventory, develop, and coordinate grant funding

 Importance

 Activities to protect and restore water quality require funding.
-Estimated costs of implementing activities in this Playbook range from thousands to millions of dollars.
-Developing and coordinating funding across public and private sectors is essential, given the significant resources and collaboration needed to address nutrient management holistically (see Chapter 9.2).
+Estimated costs of implementing the activities outlined in this Playbook range from thousands to millions of dollars.
+Coordinated funding across public and private sectors is essential given the significant collaboration needed to address nutrient management holistically (see Chapter 9.2).
+A dedicated grants specialist is needed to develop large-scale applications that demonstrate regional and integrated environmental solutions.

 Overview

-U.S. Environmental Protection Agency (EPA) administers the Water Infrastructure Finance and Innovation Act (WIFIA) program, a federal program for large water and wastewater infrastructure projects.
+U.S. Environmental Protection Agency (EPA) – The Water Infrastructure Finance and Innovation Act (WIFIA) program, a federal program for large water and wastewater infrastructure projects.
 WIFIA finances up to 49% of projects that cost at least $20 million.
 A wide variety of water projects are eligible, including stormwater, wastewater, reclaimed water, National Estuary Program, and watershed projects.

-• The Clean Water State Revolving Fund provides low-interest loans to local governments to plan, design, and build or upgrade wastewater, stormwater, and nonpoint source pollution prevention projects.
+• The Clean Water State Revolving Fund – Low-interest loans for wastewater, stormwater, and nonpoint pollution prevention projects.
 Certain agricultural best management practices may also qualify for funding.
-The loan terms include a 20-year amortization and low-interest rates.
+Terms: 20 years, low-interest.

-• The Nonpoint Source Fund supports projects that control water pollution from nonpoint sources.
-Funding for the following two grant programs depends on Federal and state appropriations but is usually around $8–$9 million per year.
+• The Nonpoint Source Fund – Funds demonstration and retrofit projects.
+Funding depends on Federal and state appropriations but is usually around $8–$9 million per year.

 • Florida’s Section 319 Grant Program administers funds received through EPA’s Clean Water Act Section 319(h) for nonpoint source pollution projects or programs that benefit Florida’s priority watersheds (impaired waters).
 Local sponsors must provide at least a 40% match or in-kind contribution.
 Eligible activities include demonstration and evaluation of urban and agricultural stormwater best management practices, stormwater retrofits, and public education.